obfuscatedgenerated/Ture/README.md

 The state names must not contain any of `,()⬚` or whitespace and letters must be a single character that is not `,()` or whitespace.
 It is convention to start state names with `q` but this is not enforced.

-Whitespace is permitted between tokens, but not within tokens.

 It is recommended to add a newline at the end of each rule, but this is optional.
+Whitespace is also allowed before and after rules.

+Whitespace is permitted between tokens of the rule, but not within tokens such as state names or letters.

 ### Comments